MicrosoftDocs/mixed-reality/maquette/overview/about.md

 ---
 title: About Maquette
-description: Learn how to setup and use controllers in Windows Mixed Reality.
+description: Introduction to Maquette and its features.
 author: hferrone
 ms.author: v-hferrone
 ms.date: 10/26/2020